fischer-hub/metagenomics/README.md

 Additionally optional automatic preprocessing of your read data (filtering and cleaning) is planned as well.

 ## Requirements
-To run the pipeline you will need a working [`Snakemake`](https://snakemake.readthedocs.io/en/stable/) installation as well as the [`Anaconda/Conda`](https://github.com/conda-forge/miniforge) package manager on your machine.
-A miniforge `Anaconda` installation is sufficient for this project:
+To run the pipeline you will need a working [`Snakemake`](https://snakemake.readthedocs.io/en/stable/) installation as well as the [`Conda`](https://github.com/conda-forge/miniforge) package manager on your machine.
+A miniforge `Conda` installation is sufficient for this project:

 ```
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh
 bash Mambaforge-$(uname)-$(uname -m).sh
 ```
-You can install and activate `Snakemake` via `Anaconda` package manager as well:
+You can install and activate `Snakemake` via `Conda` package manager as well:

 ```
 conda install -n base -c conda-forge mamba